yetionyo/Awesome-Dynamic-Network-Embedding/README.md

   - Summary: construct the graph based the similarity between each pair of roads and a fully 3D graph convolution operator is proposed.

 [//]: #2018
+- **dyngraph2vec: Capturing Network Dynamics using Dynamic Graph Representation Learning.**
+  *Palash Goyal, Sujit Rokka Chhetri, Arquimedes Canedo.* Arxiv 2018. [[Paper]](https://arxiv.org/abs/1809.02657)[[Code]](https://github.com/palash1992/DynamicGEM)
+  - Summary: under the framework of encoder-and-decoder, use the neighborhood vector set (collect all neighborhood vector of different timestamps) of each node as input and the reconstruction loss as the objective function.

 - **Continuous-Time Dynamic Network Embeddings.**
   *Giang Hoang Nguyen, John Boaz Lee, Ryan A. Rossi, Nesreen K. Ahmed, Eunyee Koh, Sungchul Kim.* WWW 2018. [[Paper]](https://dl.acm.org/citation.cfm?id=3184558.3191526)
   - Summary: random walks are generated with the constraint of time order and time closeness (how to select the start is also discussed).